LLNL/Silo/docs/intro.md

-﻿## Introduction to Silo
+﻿# Introduction to Silo

-### Overview
+## Overview

-Silo is a library which implements an application programing interface (API) designed for reading and writing a wide variety of scientific data to binary, disk files.
+Silo is a library which implements an application programing interface (API) designed for reading and writing a wide variety of scientific data to binary, files.
 The files Silo produces and the data within them can be easily shared and exchanged between wholly independently developed applications running on disparate computing platforms.

 Consequently, the Silo API facilitates the development of general purpose tools for processing scientific data.
-One of the more popular tools that process Silo data files is the VisIt visualization tool.
+One of the more popular tools that process Silo data files is the [VisIt](https://visit.llnl.gov) visualization tool.

-Silo supports gridless (point) meshes, structured meshes, unstructured-zoo and unstructured-arbitrary-polyhedral meshes, block structured AMR meshes, constructive solid geometry (CSG) meshes as well as piecewise-constant (e.g. zone-centered) and piecewise-linear (e.g. node-centered) variables defined on these meshes.
+Silo supports gridless (point) meshes, structured meshes, unstructured-zoo and unstructured-arbitrary-polyhedral meshes, block structured AMR meshes, constructive solid geometry (CSG) meshes as well as piecewise-constant (e.g. zone-centered) and piecewise-linear (e.g. node-centered) variables defined on the node, edge, face or volume elements of meshes as well as the decomposition of meshes into arbitrary subset hierarchies including materials and mixing materials.
-In addition, Silo supports a wide array of other useful objects to address various scientific computing applications’ needs.
+In addition, Silo supports a wide variety of other useful objects and metadata to address various scientific computing application needs.

-Although the Silo library is a serial library, it has key features which enable it to be applied quite effectively and scalably in parallel.
+Although the Silo library is a serial library, key features enable it to be applied effectively in scalable, parallel applications using the [Multiple Independent File (MIF)](https://www.hdfgroup.org/2017/03/mif-parallel-io-with-hdf5/) parallel I/O paradigm.

-Architecturally, the library is divided into two main pieces; an upper-level application programming interface (API) and a lower-level I/O implementation called a driver.
+Architecturally, the library is divided into two main pieces; an upper-level application programming interface (API) and a lower-level I/O implementation called a *driver*.
-Silo supports multiple I/O drivers, the two most common of which are the HDF5 (Hierarchical Data Format 5) and PDB (Portable Data Base, a binary database file format developed at LLNL by Stewart Brown) drivers.
+Silo supports multiple I/O drivers, the two most common of which are the HDF5 (Hierarchical Data Format 5) and [PDB](https://code.google.com/archive/p/pactnew/source/default/source?page=50) (Portable DataBase, an API and binary database file format developed at LLNL by Stewart Brown and not to be confused with Protien Database also abbreviated as PDB) drivers.
-However, the reader should take care not to infer from this that Silo can read any HDF5 file.
+However, the reader should take care not to infer from this that Silo can read *any* HDF5 or PDB file.
 It cannot.
 For the most part, Silo is able to read only files that it has also written.

-### Where to Find Example Code
+## Where to Find Example Code

-In the ‘tests’ directory within the Silo source release tarball, there are numerous example C codes that demonstrate the use of Silo for writing various types of data.
+In the `[tests](https://github.com/LLNL/Silo/tree/main/tests)` directory within the Silo source tree, there are numerous example C codes that demonstrate the use of Silo for writing various types of data.
 There are not as many examples of reading the data there.

 If you are interested in point meshes, for example, you would search for `DBPutPointMesh`.
 Or, if you are interested in how to use some option like `DBOPT_CONSERVED`, search for it within the C files in the tests directory.

-### Brief History and Background
+## Brief History and Background

 Development of the Silo library began in the early 1990’s at Lawrence Livermore National Laboratory to address a range of issues related to the storage and exchange of data among a wide variety of scientific computing applications and platforms.

-In the early days of scientific computing, roughly 1950 - 1980, simulation software development at many labs, like Livermore, invariably took the form of a number of software “stovepipes”.
+In the early days of scientific computing, roughly 1950 - 1980, simulation software development at many labs, like Livermore, invariably took the form of a number of software *stovepipes*.
-Each big code effort included sub-efforts to develop supporting tools for visualization, data differencing, browsing and management.
+Each big code effort included sub-efforts to develop supporting tools for data browsing and differencing, visualization, and management.

 Developers working in a particular stovepipe designed every piece of software they wrote, simulation code and tools alike, to conform to a common representation for the data.
-In a sense, all software in a particular stovepipe was really just one big, monolithic application, typically held together by a common, binary or ASCII file format.
+In a sense, all software in a particular stovepipe was really just one big, monolithic application, held together by a common, binary or ASCII file format.

 Data exchanges across stovepipes were laborious and often achieved only by employing one or more computer scientists whose sole task in life was to write a conversion tool called a *linker*.
 Worse, each linker needed to be kept it up to date as changes were made to one or the other codes that it linked.
 In short, there was nothing but brute force data sharing and exchange.
-Furthermore, there was duplication of effort in the development of support tools for each code.
+Furthermore, there was duplication of effort in the development of data analysis and management tools for each code.

-Between 1980 and 2000, an important innovation emerged, the general purpose I\O library.
+Between 1980 and 2000, an important innovation emerged, the general purpose I/O library.
 In fact, two variants emerged each working at a different level of abstraction.
-One focused on the *objects* of computer science.
+One focused on lower level abstractions...the *objects* of computer science.
-That is arrays, structs and linked lists (e.g. data structures).
+That is data structures such as arrays, structs and linked lists.
-The other focused on the *objects* of computational science.
+The other focused on higher level abstractions...the *objects* of computational science.
-That is structured and unstructured meshes with piecewise-constant and piecewise-linear fields.
+That is meshes and fields defined thereon.
-Examples of the former are CDF, HDF (HDF4 and HDF5) and PDBLib.
+Examples of the former are [netCDF](https://github.com/Unidata/netcdf-c), HDF (HDF4 and [HDF5](https://github.com/HDFGroup/hdf5)) and [PDB](https://code.google.com/archive/p/pactnew/source/default/source?page=50).
-Together with libraries like Exodus and Mili, Silo is an example of the latter type of I/O library.
+Examples of the latter are [ExodusII](https://github.com/sandialabs/exodusii), [Mili](https://github.com/mdg-graphics/mili) and Silo.
-At the same time, Silo makes use of the former.
+At the same time, the higher level libraries can also make make use of the lower level libraries.
+For example, Silo uses HDF5 and PDB and ExodusII uses netCDF.

-### Silo Architecture
+## Silo Architecture

 Silo has several drivers.
 Some are read-only and some are read-write.